 The Best Way to Go Island Hopping in Thailand

-Some of these islands can be explored by booking a day trip with local boat companies such as Ao Nang Travel and Tour and Opal Speed Boat, both of which offer island hopping packages via speedboat.
+Once you’re there, many of these islands can be explored by booking a day trip with local boat companies such as Ao Nang Travel and Tour and Opal Speed Boat, both of which offer island hopping packages via speedboat.
 Tours such as these provide hotel pickups, boat transfers, equipment (if applicable) and lunch for the day.
 Alternatively, you can visit individual islands for the day for cheap by hiring a longtail boat that slowly shuttles visitors back and forth on request.

 If you really want to do some extreme island hopping in Thailand (in addition to partaking in some incredible parties with 20- and 30-something vacationers), it’s totally worth checking out The Yacht Week Thailand.
 This event takes place in December every year with a group of privately chartered yachts and catamarans.
-The beauty about The Yacht Week Thailand is that although there is a rough schedule of recommended day and night stops at various islands, there’s the opportunity to deviate during the day and visit the smaller islands and attractions such as Emerald Cave, Maya Bay Beach, Hong Island, and James Bond Island.
+The beauty of The Yacht Week Thailand is that although there is a rough schedule of recommended day and night stops at various islands, there’s the opportunity to deviate during the day and visit the smaller islands and attractions such as Emerald Cave, Maya Bay Beach, Hong Island, and James Bond Island.

-Are there any must visit islands we need to add to this list?
+Are there any must-visit islands we need to add to this list?
 Tell us your favorites!

 ↓ PIN THIS POST FOR LATER ↓